Collective effects of neighbouring melting ice objects: Conclusion

 \backsection[Supplementary data]{ Movies showing the evolution of the temperature field for different inter-object distances, for $\text{Ra} = 2.3\times 10^4,~5.0\times10^6$, and $2.3\times 10^7$, are provided as supplementary material.
 We also provide movies of the single object dynamics, for the same $\text{Ra}$, as comparison. }

 \backsection[Acknowledgements]{We thank Quentin Kriaa and Rui Yang for fruitful discussions.}

-\backsection[Funding]{This work has been funded by the European Union (ERC, MeltDyn, No. 101040254), and by the ERC-Advanced Grant under project `MultiMelt', No. 101094492.
+\backsection[Funding]{This work has been funded by the European Union (ERC - Starting Grant, MeltDyn, No. 101040254, ERC - Advanced Grant, MultiMelt, No. 101094492).
 Numerical resources were provided by the EuroHPC Joint Undertaking for awarding the projects EHPC-REG-2022r03-208 and EHPC-REG-2023R03-178 to access the EuroHPC supercomputer Discoverer, hosted by Sofia Tech Park (Bulgaria).
 We also acknowledge the Dutch national e-infrastructure with the support of SURF Cooperative.}

 \backsection[Declaration of interests]{ The authors report no conflict of interest.}

 \backsection[Data availability statement]{The data that support the findings of this study are available upon reasonable request. }